Wyoming Cowboys football: Other rivalries

-Air Force and Wyoming have played each other every year in the Front Range rivalry since 1980 and met an additional 18 times before that, for a total of 60 contests.
-Their proximity has led them to be division rivals in multiple conferences.
+Air Force and Wyoming have played each other a total of 61 times as of 2023.
+Their proximity has made them division rivals in multiple conferences.
 Two-time WAC Defensive Player of the Year Mitch Donahue once said “I hated them more than CSU.
 They were good, fast and little.
 They would bite at your heels all the time.”
 In 1998, #23 Air Force defeated number #25 Wyoming to win the WAC championship 10–7.
 In 2012 after Air Force defeated Wyoming, former Wyoming coach Dave Christensen went on a profanity-laced tirade about Air Force coach Troy Calhoun that drew national attention and a $50,000 fine for Christensen.
-As of 2022, the 2012 game is the last time that Air Force has won a game in Laramie.
-The teams did not meet in the COVID-19 season, and UW won the 2022 meeting 17–14.
-This is a closely fought contest, with the Air Force Academy leading the all-time series 30-27-3.
+This is a closely fought contest, with the Air Force Academy leading the all-time series 31-27-3 as of 2023.